Join our new 30 Day YOGA & WELL BEING CHALLENGE

 - Practice daily meditation (5 minutes minimum)

-- Limit entertainment habits such as watching soaps and reading fiction
+- Limit entertainment habits such as watching soaps and reading fiction (2 hours a night minimum)

 - Observe your moods in relation to natural cycles